 By 1916, we became the most powerful country in history by surpassing the output of the entire British empire.
-The US then pressured nations to lower their tariffs so we could more easily flood their markets.
+The US then pressured nations to lower their tariffs so we could more easily flood their markets with our goods.

 But by the 1970s, America started to become a victim of our own success because by exporting so much stuff we made it easier to not just send our goods, but also our factories.